University of Missouri—Kansas City School of Law

 Academic Support

 The skill sets that make students successful in their undergraduate career may not directly translate to law school without some effort.
-Most UMKC Law courses are taught in the Socratic Method, where professors and students interact in a question and answer format to expose the takeaway rule of law from a given case.
+Most UMKC Law courses are taught in the Socratic Method, where professors and students interact in a question-and-answer format to expose the takeaway rule of law from a given case.
 This encourages students to be active participants in class, rather than passive observers such as in a lecture-based class.

 Law school exams are very different from undergraduate exams.
 In law school, your class grade is often solely determined by your performance on the final.
 Most exams are comprised of given fact patterns with essay responses, though some also include multiple choice sections.